Clinical Trial for Glioblastoma Treatment Begins

 "This ultrasound technology now will enable us to use many agents established in other cancers for patients with brain tumors," says Dr. Stupp, who is associate director of Strategic Initiatives at Lurie Cancer Center and has been researching and developing new ways to treat brain cancer for more than 30 years.
 He is responsible for creating the "Stupp Protocol," which has become the standard of care for the treatment of glioblastoma around the world.

 While other clinical trials are testing ultrasound-based opening of the blood-brain barrier, none are using an implantable version or a medication as potent as paclitaxel.

 This feat has been made possible by experts coming together from varying specialties, a hallmark of Malnati Brain Tumor Institute.
 "It's not just one surgery or one type of treatment," explains Dr. Stupp.
 "They act as multiple instruments, coming together like an orchestra, with a director to make the sound to work together."

 And while the world paused as the COVID-19 pandemic took hold in the U.S., that orchestra never skipped a beat.

 "I'm grateful that we were able to offer this to patients and advance research while COVID-19 was happening," says Dr. Sonabend.
 "At the end of the day, individuals undergoing cancer treatment also deserve to be prioritized.
 The progress for breakthroughs for treatment to live longer has been slow worldwide."

-During the initial months of the COVID-19 pandemic, three patients underwent the procedure to implant the ultrasound device and subsequent blood-brain barrier opening as outpatients.
+During the initial months of the COVID-19 pandemic, several patients underwent the procedure to implant the ultrasound device and subsequent blood-brain barrier opening as outpatients.